mixnumg/gcl/README.md

 # GCL - Guided Conversation Language for LLM Work
 *A lightweight notation for guiding your interactions with Large Language Models (LLMs)*

-`gcl-core.yaml` | License: CC-BY-4.0
+`gcl-core.yaml` | `gcl-extensions.yaml` | License: CC-BY-4.0

 ---

 ## What is GCL?

-GCL is a simple way to tell an LLM what kind of response you want without writing long instructions.
+GCL is a structured but lightweight way to guide LLM responses without verbose instructions.
-Instead of typing *“give me a very short, three-line bulleted summary of…”*, I wanted a faster way to get consistent results.
+Instead of typing *“give me a very short, three-line bulleted summary of…”*, you can use compact symbols or keywords to get consistent results.

-The core of GCL uses three symbols:
+The **core of GCL** defines three base symbols:

 ```
 !   → Fast Draft (3-line summary or concise bullets)